-The telethon was hosted by none other than the vetren journalist Prannoy Roy and co-anchors Vishnu Som and Nidhi Kulpati.
-A panel of well known and renowned panelists including experts and celebrities were the guests of the day.
+The telethon was hosted by none other than the veteran journalist Prannoy Roy and co-anchors Vishnu Som and Nidhi Kulpati.
+A panel of well known and renowned panellists including experts and celebrities were the guests of the day.
 The discussion of the evening was the crisis, the result of the COVID-19 pandemic that took its toll on the sector that employs the largest workforce in India.

 - Watch the full telethon here as broadcasted on NDTV.

 During the broadcast, experts from the industry were quick to point out the major and existent challenges of small scale farmers.
 “About 54.6% of the population is dependent on agriculture”, said Dr Ramanjaneyulu, Founder and Executive Director of the Centre for Sustainable Agriculture, a Rang De impact partner.
 He went on to elaborate; “Average income of farmers in India is around Rs.
 8,931 per month.
 Our study showed that lockdown affected to an extent of about 60%.”

 The gravity of the situation was further expounded by Mr Vijay Mahajan, the founder of Basix who threw light on the lack of institutional credit for rural farmers.
 “Farmers who could not sell their crops have no money to buy inputs for the next crop.
 Small loans will help them a lot”, he said.